camwebb/dwca-tcs/README.md

 This repo contains files for defining a DwCA extension for the `TaxonRelationshipAssertion` element of TCS.
-Note than this element is just part of the full TCS schame.
+Note than this element is just part of the full TCS schema.

 ## Files